muke5hy/muke5hy/README.md

 I am recent post graduate looking for opportunities and collabaration in projects related to django rest api and angular.
 - 🔭 I’m currently working on Python Django Typescript NextJS and GoLang.
-- 🌱 I’m currently learning Rust.
+- 🌱 I’m currently learning Rust and GoLang
 - 🤝 I’m looking to collaborate on new technology.
 - 💬 Ask me about **I'm fullstack deveplor with python(Django REST API) and NextJs which is React Framework**